jonocarroll/wp_content/_drafts/2018-10-05-adding-strings-in-r.md

 #&gt; [1] &quot;ba&quot;
 [/code]

 This doesn't particularly bother me, because I'm okay with this not actually being 'mathematical addition'.
 The fun turn this then took was the suggestion from <a href="https://twitter.com/JorisMeys">Joris Meys</a> that <a href="https://docs.julialang.org/en/stable/manual/mathematical-operations/#Operator-Precedence-and-Associativity-1">Julia's non-associative operators</a> is a strength of the language.
+There the way that you group values matters

+<blockquote>a + b + c is parsed as +(a, b, c) not +(+(a, b), c).